Senate Intelligence Committee report on Russian interference in the 2016 United States presidential election: Volume V: Counterintelligence Threats and Vulnerabilities

 Volume V of the report, with 966 pages, was released to the public on August 18, 2020, albeit heavily redacted.
 The report concluded that "the Russian government engaged in an aggressive, multi-faceted effort to influence, or attempt to influence, the outcome of the 2016 presidential election".
 The report investigated "many aspects of the counterintelligence threat posed by the Russian influence operation", which targeted both the Trump campaign and the election.

 Findings on the hack and leak of Democratic Party material

 The Senate Intelligence Committee concluded that Russian president Vladimir Putin had ordered the 2016 Democratic National Committee cyber attacks and the subsequent leaks of stolen material damaging to Hillary Clinton's presidential campaign.

-The committee described that Trump's presidential campaign "sought to maximize the impact of those leaks to aid Trump’s electoral prospects".
+The committee wrote that Trump's presidential campaign "sought to maximize the impact of those leaks to aid Trump's electoral prospects".
 The Trump campaign "created messaging strategies to promote and share" the material, and "encouraged further leaks".
-The Trump campaign tasked Trump associate Roger Stone to gather information about WikiLeaks' release of the material; Stone reported to Trump or senior campaign members.
+The Trump campaign tasked Trump associate Roger Stone to gather information about WikiLeaks' release of the material; Stone reported to Trump and senior campaign members.